-The game is currently available on Meta Quest.
+The game is currently available on Meta Quest and PC (but PC has only been tested on Meta Quest headsets).

-We have plans to make it available on other platforms, but for now it is only on Quest.
+We have plans to make it available on other platforms in the future.

 Catastrophic Inversion is tested in a full-size basketball court, but fits in various sized spaces.

-The PC version of the game (coming soon) hosts a dedicated server for players to connect to.
+The PC version of the Game provides you with a dedicated local server to connect to.

-In addition to keeping the game running as players drop in and out, it displays a cinematic in-game camera of the match.
+In addition to keeping the game running as players drop in and out, it displays a cinematic spectator view for anyone not currently playing.

 You need to disable the Meta Guardian Boundary for spaces larger than 10m x 10m (33' x 33')